ariard/lightning-rfc/03-transactions.md

 ### Fee Payment

-Base commitment transaction fees are extracted from the funder's amount; if that amount is insufficient, the entire amount of the funder's output is used.
+Base commitment transaction fees and amounts for `to_local_anchor` and `to_remote_anchor` outputs are extracted from the funder's amount;
+Restrictions to the commitment tx output for the funder in relation to the channel reserve apply as described in [BOLT #2](02-peer-protocol.md).

 Note that after the fee amount is subtracted from the to-funder output, that output may be below `dust_limit_satoshis`, and thus will also